- West Country

 They gathered in Bridgwater and wheeled symbolic barrels of radioactive waste through the streets.

 Protesters from across the country are gathering in Somerset as part of a weekend of demonstrations against a planned nuclear power station.

 Hundreds are expected to assemble in Kings Square, Bridgwater this afternoon where protesters will march through the town.

 The procession comes ahead of a planned 'mass trespass' at the site of the Hinkley C power plant on Monday.
 Demonstrators are expected to scale the fences, and a camp has already started to form at North Wick Moor.

 The Stop New Nuclear Alliance expects there will be a number of arrests.

 Latest ITV News reports

-Campaigners from all over Britain converged in Bridgwater today for a mass rally in protest against the Hinkley C nuclear power station.
+Anti-nuclear campaigners converged on Somerset today for a mass rally in protest against the new Hinkley nuclear power station